thesagrotan/emarocks/tasks.md

 - [ ] Add or improve comments and documentation for all complex logic, especially in utility and core simulation files.
 Use JSDoc or TypeScript doc comments where possible.
 - [ ] Keep `refactor-log.txt` updated as you progress, to track what’s been done and what’s pending.
 Include dates and a brief summary for each entry.
 - [ ] Ensure all README files and in-code documentation are up to date with the new structure and APIs.

+**Updated:**
+- The `ThemeToggle` component has been updated to use a Shadcn UI-style implementation.
+It features a dynamic background and icon colors based on the current theme.

+# Blob Color Update Issue - Resolution Summary

+## Issue Description

+The blob colors were not updating dynamically when changed through the simulation controls.
+This was due to a combination of factors:

+*   **Caching in `Blob` Class:** The `Blob` class was caching the fill and stroke styles, preventing them from updating when new color values were provided.
+*   **Incorrect Opacity Handling:** The opacity was not being properly applied to the blob fill color.

+## Solution Implemented

+*   **Dynamic Styles:** The `draw` method in the `Blob` class was modified to dynamically determine fill and stroke styles based on the provided `fillColor` and `strokeColor` arguments, removing the caching.
+*   **Opacity Integration:** The `getSimulationColors` utility function was updated to calculate the `blobFill` color as an RGBA string, incorporating the `blobFillOpacity` value.
+The `draw` function in `BlobSimulation.tsx` was adjusted to directly pass this value to `blob.draw`.

+*   **Comprehensive Color Tests:** Add unit or integration tests to verify that color changes are correctly reflected in all parts of the simulation, including canvas drawing, SVG export, and UI controls.
+*   **Opacity Edge Cases:** Thoroughly test edge cases for opacity, such as very low or high opacity values, to ensure rendering is consistent.
+*   **Performance Optimization:** Profile the simulation with various color changes to identify and address any performance bottlenecks, especially when many blobs are present.
+*   **Color Spaces:** Consider if other color spaces (e.g., HSL) might be more suitable for dynamic color manipulation and blending in the simulation.